Why Employees Love Getting Paid Biweekly

-Baseball, apple pie, and biweekly paydays.
-Getting paid every other week has become an American tradition, with the U.S. Bureau of Labor Statistics ranking biweekly as the country’s most popular pay frequency.
+Baseball, apple pie, and biweekly pay.
+Getting paid every other week has become an American tradition, with the U.S. Bureau of Labor Statistics ranking biweekly pay as the country’s most popular pay frequency.
 While most international businesses typically run payroll on a monthly or weekly basis, employers here at home have taken the middle-of-the-road approach.

 Because each month contains a little more than four weeks, twice a year employees will actually receive three paychecks a month.
-Despite this, the biweekly arrangement still offers a certain predictability for hourly, full-time employees, who will always have to submit their timesheets on the same day of the week and will always be paid out for at least 80 hours.
+Despite this, the biweekly payroll still offer a certain predictability for hourly, full-time employees, who will always have to submit their timesheets on the same day of the week and will always be paid out for at least 80 hours.
 For HR or payroll administrators, it also means that processing day only comes once every two weeks.

 Biweekly vs. Semimonthly

-There’s another reason why biweekly often beats out semimonthly: timekeeping.
+There’s another reason why biweekly payroll often beats out semimonthly: timekeeping.
 Under the semi-monthly model, timesheet submission deadlines are variable and the amount of actual work days included in any given payroll run can differ.
 While that may seem like a moot point for salaried, overtime exempt workers, it means a lot to hourly employees—or in other words, the majority of the country’s workforce.
 Over 78 million Americans (59 percent of the workforce) are paid on an hourly basis.

 Determining Your Pay Frequency

-While it may be true that biweekly is the most common pay cycle, how do you know if it's right for your company?
+While it may be true that biweekly payroll is the most common pay cycle, how do you know if it's right for your company?
 There are a number of factors to consider, including your company’s industry and average wages.
 Simply put, each pay frequency comes with its own unique benefits and drawbacks.
 Your payroll team’s choice should be tailored to meet your employees’ unique needs.

 Weekly pay cycles are particularly common in blue collar industries like manufacturing and construction.
 In contract work, where work can stall suddenly due to permitting issues or a client running out of funds, more frequent paydays offer a certain sense of security.
 For HR teams, these same qualities make weekly pay cycles a nightmare to administer.
 Without the right technology or someone on your team dedicated solely to processing payroll, managing weekly paydays could prove too much of a challenge.

 In addition to industry, average compensation has a part to play.
-If the majority of your workforce is nonexempt or earns under $50,000 a year, it may make the most sense to opt for biweekly rather than a less frequent approach like semimonthly or monthly.
+If the majority of your workforce is nonexempt or earns under $50,000 a year, it may make the most sense to opt for biweekly payroll rather than a less frequent approach like semimonthly or monthly.
 While choosing one of the latter options might be easier for your HR administrators to handle, it asks a lot from employees to budget for an entire month in advance.
 In other words, more frequent paydays can help make it easier to pay the bills.
-Keep in mind that financial wellness can have a big impact on employee engagement.
+Keep in mind that financial wellness can have a big impact on employee experience.

 Are your workforce’s needs so diverse that you can’t decide?
 Rather than settle on one approach, many companies instead pay their employees under more than one frequency.
 While doing so might sound untenable if you’re handling payroll in house or with spreadsheets, it’s actually a routine ask of most payroll vendors.
 Namely processes over $7 billion in payroll annually, much of it for companies in similar situations.
 To learn how technology can make processing payroll easy at any frequency, schedule a demo today.